 What are trap questions?

-You may have heard of trap questions before as they have a few names.
-These include ‘Red Herring’ questions, Attention Checks, and Instructional Manipulation Checks (ICMs).
+They’re also referred to by a few names, including ‘Red Herring’ questions, Attention Checks, and Instructional Manipulation Checks (ICMs).

 Example Trap Question: